 Before the wedding, there were people all over my parents’ house: members of the bridal party staying there, hanging out in the dining room, eating with us in the kitchen.
-During the wedding, there was a crisis when the lone violinist didn’t show and the relief when my friend Becky stepped in.
+During the wedding, there was a crisis when the lone violinist didn’t show, and relief when my friend Becky stepped in to take his place.

-When we stepped out of the church, greeting people for the first time as man and wife, there was a frantic 15 minutes pulling together family for pictures and my giving orders for who to come where and when.
+When we stepped out of the church, greeting people for the first time as man and wife, there was a frantic 15 minutes of pulling together family for pictures, with me giving orders for who to come where and when.

-Tim and I escaped to a park for a few minutes, staring at each other in the rosy haze of new terms like husband and wife, only to realize no one had grabbed the yellow gladiolas from the ceremony, so there we were driving back to the church, placing them in the back seat like our babies, driving them to the tent in my parents’ backyard.
+Tim and I escaped to a park for a few minutes, staring at each other in the rosy haze of newlyweds, only to realize no one had grabbed the yellow gladiolas from the ceremony.
+So, there we were, driving back to the church, placing them in the back seat like our babies, and driving them to the tent in my parents’ backyard.

 The next day was different.
-Instead of nonstop activity, it was nonstop lack of it.
-We were strapped into a plane for the extent of a full workday, with nowhere to go but the lavatory at the back of the plane.
+Instead of nonstop activity, it was a nonstop lack of it.
+We were strapped into a plane for the extent of a full workday, with nowhere to go.

 Within an hour, we’d eaten all the leftover wedding cookies we’d saved for the trip.
 Within two hours, the sandwich was gone, too.